 If you’re fortunate to be a fellow resident of Austin, Texas, you are probably served by Austin Resource Recovery’s Curbside Composting service.
 Residential composting and curbside composting can work together.
 If you don’t need more items in your compost, you can put them in your green cart for the city.
 The city compost program also accepts items you probably won’t put in your own compost, like food-soiled paper, meat, and dairy products.
 Just remember, you still don’t want to put cooking fats, oils, or grease in your green cart!

-And if you are a fellow resident of Austin, stop by junk drop off center and tell us about your composting and other efforts to keep garbage out of landfills.
+And if you are a fellow resident of Austin, call our by Austin junk removal team and tell us about your composting and other efforts to keep garbage out of landfills.

 Good Luck with Your Composting!